Crystal Peaks: History

 Crystal Peaks first opened in 1988, being developed in phases.
 Opening ceremonies attracted large crowds to see Roland Rat and then Eddie "The Eagle" Edwards do the honours.
-To much applause, Olympic ski jumper Edwards performed a stunt on wires from the top of the atrium above the escalators.
+The Olympic ski jumper Edwards performed a stunt on wires from the top of the atrium above the escalators.

-Originally, the central areas inside the shopping centre included a waterfall, a river, clock tower elevator and a model railway.
-Sheffield's first ten screen cinema, a UCI, was also part of the complex, although this closed in 2003 due to competition from newer, larger cinemas in the city.
+Originally, the centre had a central waterfall, stream, clock tower modelled lift and model railway.
+Sheffield's first ten screen cinema, was also part of the complex until 2003.

-Since opening, the centre has developed substantially; a new mall was added to the West of the centre in 1998.
-Sainsbury's was relocated to the lower mall in 2006, and further extensions to the North Walk and East Mall were completed in early 2007.
+Since opening, the centre has developed substantially.
+There was a western extension in 1998.
+The supermarket was relocated to the in 2006 for further extensions to the north and east opened in early 2007.